broeker/jumpsuit/src/pages/index.md

         promises fundamental improvements in how we work, what we build, and the value we provide to our clients and to the web.
       heading: Supersonic flight
+    - content: >-
+        For the youngest and smartest of the new generation of web developers, none of this is news.
+But for the rest of us, everything thing is about to turn upside down, again.
+Thankfully, the barrier to entry is approaching zero.
+There are many paths forward, but the tools and concepts outlined below are a good place to start.
+      heading: Test Pilot Training School
 footnotes: >-
   [^1]: Here is the footnote.